ashwwwin/furi/README.md

 - /`mcpName`/stop
 - /`mcpName`/remove

+If you face any issues with the HTTP API server, you can use the `furi http status` to debug.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=ashwwwin/furi&type=Date)](https://www.star-history.com/#ashwwwin/furi&Date)

 ## Roadmap

-- Different Node versions can be read and handled from package.json and passed to the pm2 interpreter.
+- Different Node versions can be read and handled from package.json and passed to the pm2 interpreter with nvm
 - Python MCP support

 Note: not in order and subject to change